Belgian MPs accept pay cut to help austerity drive

 "Everyone needs to make an effort," said a spokeswoman for Belgium's parliament.
 "They are showing that it also concerns them and they are participating."

-Based on the current average annual salary of 82,700 euros, this could mean members of Belgium's upper and lower houses giving up a net of around 170 euros per month.
+Based on the current average annual salary of 82,700 euros ($104,917), this could mean members of Belgium's upper and lower houses giving up a net of around 170 euros per month.

 Belgium's Prime Minister Elio Di Rupo has already said that he and other ministers would reduce their salaries by 5 percent as part of cost-cutting measures.